 “Antarctica has intrinsic value as a natural reserve, devoted to peace and science.
 New Zealand, guided by manaakitanga, is committed to preserving and protecting Antarctica and the Southern Ocean for present and future generations.”

 New Zealand’s Statement of Commitment to Antarctica and the Southern Ocean (2019)

-All public comments on the draft Comprehensive Environmental Evaluation are welcome and can be directed by email to SBRdraftCEEfeedback@mfat.govt.nz.
+Public feedback on the draft Comprehensive Environmental Evaluation is now closed.
+Any further questions can be directed by email to SBRdraftCEEfeedback@mfat.govt.nz.

 The proposed Scott Base redevelopment is contingent on the Government approving the funding as part of Budget 2021, Government approval of an Implementation Business Case, and approval of the final Comprehensive Environmental Evaluation by the Minister of Foreign Affairs.

 The sustainability of the new base will be measured by a custom Green Star tool which takes the harsh realities of the Antarctic environment into account.
 An independent review of the redevelopment will enable Antarctica New Zealand to maximise opportunities to design, construct and operate the new base in an efficient and sustainable way.

 The tool encourages the use of more sustainable materials, reduced waste, and more efficient systems designed to lower energy use.
 It promotes practices that would lower the new base’s contribution to climate change and enhances the health and wellbeing of the people living and working at Scott Base.

 Three 330Kw wind turbines currently supply renewable energy to power Scott Base and the neighbouring American base at McMurdo Station.
 The Ross Island Wind Energy project links the electrical grids of both bases and reduces the carbon footprint of the Antarctic operations, as well as the environmental risks associated with transporting diesel fuel to Antarctica.